 Description:

-The Apiates are a group of average to small sized, two winged bugs whose most obvious features are a pale fuzz growing around the neck and legs and obvious black and yellow coloring.
+The Apiates are a group of average to small sized, two winged bugs whose most obvious features are; a pale fuzz growing around the neck and legs, and obvious black and yellow coloring.
 Their large abdomen’s have a sharp stinger that is rarely used for combat nowadays.

 History and Society: The Apiates were among the first races to be awakened by the gods.
 Their homeland Honarma was rich in every resource required to sustain life, ample food, fresh water, and fertile soil.
 Nearly immediately, the city of Hyvel was founded.
 The majority of Apiate society lies within the ancient city.
 It’s a constant hub for commerce and arts and the permanent residence of the Apiate Queen.
 Apiates believe their queen to possess the reincarnated soul of the goddess Bevia, and devout followers of the queen refer to themselves as Beivs.
 Apiate history is wrought with nearly constant war as they used their numbers and organization to expand their empire.
 Eventually they would find their mortal enemy in the Hornest who resembled the Apiates in color and shape but refused to accept the queen’s divinity.
 Most Apiates spend their lives in Hyvel working in factories or as artisans, but they are permitted leave whenever they wish.
 Perhaps the least common reason to leave Hyvel is exile which can occur for making slights against the queen (a heinous offense).